Mental Load: The raging in my head

 1. send parents the confirmation for participation in the birthday.

-2. think about a gift; consult with other parents about a joint gift; ask the birthday child about their wishes.
+2. consider gift; consult with other parents about a joint gift; ask birthday child about wishes.

 3. get the present; wrap the present, get wrapping paper if necessary; take the child to the birthday party or arrange for someone else to bring/pick it up.